 The Matcha Mousse Cake

-With respect for the eminence of Matcha, and inspired by its taste, Willie created his infamous Matcha Mousse Cake and shared a lifestyle photograph of it on Twitter.
+With respect for the history of Matcha, and inspired by its taste, Willie created a layered Matcha Mousse Cake and shared a photograph of it on Twitter.

-“After I shared the photo on Twitter, the wife of a tea master got in touch to invite me to Uji to try their ceremonial grade Matcha.
-I promised to make time to visit when travelling to Japan for the salon de chocolate.
+“After I shared the photo on Twitter, a tea master got in touch to invite me to Uji to try their ceremonial grade Matcha.
+I promised to make time to visit when travelling to Japan for the Salon du Chocolat.
 I believe in chance encounters, of tangents and unexpected opportunities.
 I was excited to see Matcha at the source and to find out more about this incredible tea.”

 To Uji, With Love